Dretch/monomer-hagrid/README.md

 - Column sorting, with a customizable sort key.
 - Custom widgets for each cell, to override the standard label.
 - Custom width/height padding for each cell, configured per column.
+- Can scroll to a particular row when sent a message.

 ## Goals
 - Have complete and helpful documentation.